syncfusion-content/javascript-docs/js/ComboBox/DataBinding.md

 ---
 layout: post
-title: Data binding in ComboBox widget for Syncfusion Essential JS
+title: ComboBox widget in JavaScript | Syncfusion
-description: Describes about the data binding in ComboBox widget for Syncfusion Essential JS
+description: Learn here all more about ComboBox widgets support in Syncfusion Essential JavaScript control, its elements, and more.
 platform: js
 control: ComboBox
 documentation: ug